 Sitting across from John in the customer service section and listening to his story with rapt attention.
 I reflected on how everyday, we see an increase in cases like this where business owners and POS merchants responsible for providing access to finance are defrauded by scammers.

 According to the Nigeria Inter-Bank Settlement System Plc (NIBSS), in the first nine months of 2020, fraudsters attempted 46,126 attacks, and they were successful on 41,979 occasions, 91 %of the time.
 These numbers were largely driven by the occurrence of the Covid-19 pandemic as more businesses moved payments online.
-With Nigeria's continued push for a primarily cashless economy, more businesses will make the shift to digital payments and stories like that of John are likely to become more common.
-That's why I have put together a guide to common methods employed by scammers and a list of tips you can implement to keep your money safe
+With Nigeria's continued push for a primarily cashless economy, more businesses will move to digital payments and stories like that of John will become more common.
+That's why I have put together a guide to explain common methods employed by scammers and a list of tips to keep your money safe.

 How do Scammers target you?

 Scammers target you with a variety of methods all calculated to make you fearful or curious.
-Their aim is to access your security information (pin or password), identity or money.
+They aim to access your security information (pin or password), identity or money.

 Here are some ways you may be targeted by scammers

 Phishing scams- This is where fraudsters create fake websites or apps that look like legitimate financial apps or websites to trick you into giving them your personal and financial information.
 They might send you an email or message with a link to the fake site, asking you to log in with your username and password.
-Once you enter your details, they can steal your information and use it for fraudulent activities.
+Once you enter your details, they can steal and use your information for fraudulent activities.

 Malware: This is when fraudsters use software to infect your device and steal your personal and financial information.
 This can happen when you download a file from a harmful website or connect to public Wifi.